January 8, 2024

 Introduction

 Dealing with crypto tax is complicated – and it doesn’t matter how much experience you have trading, investing, or mining.
 Even the most seasoned crypto professionals can slip up on their taxes.
-This can have landed in some pretty sticky situations with HMRC.
+This could land you in some pretty sticky situations with HMRC.

 But you don’t have to slip up.
 In fact, with the proper knowledge, you can easily make legal and financially sound decisions when trading crypto.